Notifications

 Overview

-The Small Community Opportunity Program (the Program) provides grants to tackle challenges and tap into opportunities in rural areas.
+The Small Community Opportunity Program provides grants to solve challenges and find opportunities in rural areas.
 Indigenous and small communities, as well as non-profit groups they work with, may receive between $20,000 and $100,000 for local projects.
 By building capacity in the agriculture industry and small business, these rural communities will grow their economic footprint.

 Eligibility